YinJC/uk-tex-faq/FAQ-scriptfonts.md

----
-layout: page
-title: Better script fonts for maths
+# Better script fonts for maths
----

 The font selected by `\mathcal` is the only script font 'built in'.
 However, there are other useful calligraphic fonts included with